HGARgG-0710/math-expressions.js/README.md

 This function takes an array of numbers and returns the biggest value from it.

-### 8. middleNum()
+### 8. median()

-This function takes an array of numbers, which length must be odd, and returns the middle value from it.
+This function takes an array of numbers, which length must be odd, and returns the middle value from it(a median).

 ### 9. mostPopularNum()